Liberal Arts Distribution Requirements (LADR)

 - A score of 4 or greater on International Baccalaureate (IB) Examination in Mathematics (higher level).

-- Transfer credit from an accredited institution in a mathematics course that meets or exceeds the GEM outcomes.
+- Transfer credit from an accredited institution in a mathematics course that meets or exceeds the GEM goals.

 Physical Education [GEPE course attribute]

 The physical education program provides students a broad range of physical activities that encourage spiritual growth and character development; these activities help students maintain a balance of intellectual pursuits and physical endeavors.
-Any student completing the physical education general requirement will be able to:
+Any student completing the physical education general requirement will be able to meet the following goals:

 - Demonstrate dominion over the mental and physical limitations associated with physical activity.